Lake Van: Geology

-Lake Van is primarily a tectonic lake, formed more than 600,000 years ago by the gradual subsidence of a large block of the earth's crust due to movement on several major faults that run through this portion of Eastern Anatolia.
+Lake Van is primarily a tectonic lake, formed more than 600,000 years ago by the gradual subsidence of a large block of the Earth's crust due to movement on several major faults that run through this portion of Eastern Anatolia.
 The lake's southern margin demarcates: a metamorphic rock zone of the Bitlis Massif and volcanic strata of the Neogene and Quaternary periods.
 The deep, western portion of the lake is an antidome basin in a tectonic depression.
 This was formed by normal and strike-slip faulting and thrusting.

-The lake's proximity to the Karlıova Triple Junction has led to molten fluids of the Earth's mantle accumulating in the strata beneath, still driving gradual change.
+The lake's proximity to the Karlıova triple junction has led to molten fluids of the Earth's mantle accumulating in the strata beneath, still driving gradual change.
 Dominating the lake's northern shore is the stratovolcano Mount Süphan.
 The broad crater of a second, dormant volcano, Mount Nemrut, is close to the western tip of the lake.
 There is hydrothermal activity throughout the region.

-For much of its history, until the Pleistocene, Lake Van has had an outlet towards the southwest.
+For much of its history, until the Pleistocene, Lake Van has had an outlet towards the southwest (into the Murat River and eventually into the Euphrates river).
 However, the level of this threshold has varied over time, as the lake has been blocked by successive lava flows from Nemrut volcano westward towards the Muş Plain.
 This threshold has then been lowered at times by erosion.